Neurological screenings

 Neurological conditions we treat

-At Centerpoint Medical Center, our physicians are trained to treat a variety of neurological conditions, including:
+Our physicians are experienced in treating a variety of neurological conditions, including:

-There are three types of cerebrovascular accident (stroke):
+These are the three types of cerebrovascular accidents, or stroke:

 - An ischemic stroke, caused by a blockage in the blood flow of the artery to the brain.
 It's the most common type of stroke, accounting for about 87 percent of all strokes.